Count-X/Count-X/README.md

 # Hello, I’m Count X
-- Learning Vulkan and subjects relevant to Video Game production
+- Learning C and C based graphics libraries like SDL and Vulkan

 *You Can Find My works in my Portfolio*